holoviz-dev/nbsmoke/README.rst

 that are not required.

-Using ``# noqa: explanation`` in a notebook might seem like overkill, but the intention is to encourage unavoidable/desirable 'mysterious imports' to be clarified.
-E.g. if you're importing something for its side effects, it's very helpful to inform the reader of that.
+Using ``# noqa: explanation`` in a notebook might seem like overkill, but the intention is to at least force 'mysterious imports' to be clarified (if they are necessary at all, which ideally they shouldn't be).
+E.g. if you're importing something for its side effects, it's very helpful to inform the reader of that, and the ugly/strange ``# noqa`` should help remind you to fix the underlying problem...

 Pyflakes is used as the underlying linter because "Pyflakes makes a simple promise: it will never complain about style, and it will try